RosettaCommons/documentation/application_documentation/swa-rna-loop.md

 additional files:
 -----------------

 -   The native\_PDB file: A PDB file containing the 'native' crystallographic or NMR structure.
-This PDB file should contain the coordinates of the coordinates of the native loop nucleotides plus the surrounding nucleotides inherited from [u'template\_PDB'] .
+This PDB file should contain the coordinates of the coordinates of the native loop nucleotides plus the surrounding nucleotides inherited from [template\_PDB](#Required-file).
 The supplied native\_PDB file is not used to guide the modeling process and only used for reporting the RMSD of the generated rosetta models to the native loop.
 An example is available at rosetta/demos/SWA\_RNA\_loop/rosetta\_inputs/native.pdb.
 Supplied PDB file must be in Rosetta RNA PDB format (see Note on PDB format for RNA).

 Preprocessing of input files
 ============================